Does the Wall Street Journal seem to have done a hatchet job on the microfinance sector of India?

 This change opened the door to more private-equity money.
 Of the 54 private-equity deals (totaling $1.19 billion) in India’s banking and finance sector in the past 18 months, microfinance accounted for 16 deals worth at least $245 million, according to Venture Intelligence, a Chennai-based private-equity research service.

-“We’ve seen a major mission drift in microfinance, from being a social agency first,” says Arnab Mukherji, a researcher at the Indian Institute of Management in Bangalore, to being “primarily a lending agency that wants to maximize its profit.”
+“We’ve seen a major mission drift in microfinance, from being a social agency first,” says Arnab Mukherji, a researcher at the Indian Institute of Management in Bangalore, to be “primarily a lending agency that wants to maximize its profit.”

-Making loans in poorest India sounds inherently risky.
+Making loans in the poorest India sounds inherently risky.
 But investors argue that the rural developing world has remained largely insulated from the global economic slump.

 International private-equity funds started taking notice of Indian microfinance in March 2007.
-That’s when Sequoia Capital, a venture-capital firm in Silicon Valley, participated in a $11.5 million share offering by SKS Microfinance Ltd. of Hyderabad, India, one of the world’s largest microlenders.
+That’s when Sequoia Capital, a venture-capital firm in Silicon Valley, participated in an $11.5 million share offering by SKS Microfinance Ltd. of Hyderabad, India, one of the world’s largest microlenders.